 - Alloplast – This bone graft type uses synthetic materials that are designed for and accepted by the human body.
 No chins, persons or animals are involved in this bone graft procedure.
 You may call it bone grafting for vegans.

 Admittedly, some of these materials are more interesting than the others.
 The dentists at the Marconi Dental Group will discuss all your options and choose the best one for you – a choice that will get you back the smile and dental health you desire.

 The Bone Graft Procedure

-Bone grafting for holes left by extracted teeth can be completed during a single visit to the Sacramento dental offices of Dr. Ashkan Alizadeh.
+Bone grafting for holes left by extracted teeth can be completed during a single visit to the Carmichael dental offices of Dr. Ashkan Alizadeh.
 Depending on the material used, it will take from just a few to several months before you are ready for dental implants.
 Rest assured, the Marconi Dental Group knows you want to keep smiling through all of this, so temporary bridges or specialized dentures are used during this time.

 Onlay Bone Grafts

 Would you try to install new walls on a foundation that is crumbling?
 The results could be disastrous, because the walls won’t have a sturdy base for attachment.
 Now imagine the foundation is your jawbone and the new walls are dental implants replacing missing teeth.
 If your jaw doesn’t have enough structure, it won’t be able to support the implants.